Come across social commerce and its sales-driven approaches.

 Having transformed into something far bigger than simply a secure messaging app, Telegram allows brands to set up shops as well, making it easy for customers to create orders in-between conversations with friends and video chats with colleagues.
 In order to set up a shop, a company must create a chatbot, import product listings, and link a payment service.

 E-commerce, and social commerce, in particular, is a fast-evolving industry, which is directly related to emerging technologies and trends in the digital sphere.
-Let’s take a look at the most notable of them and what we be expect to dominate in 2024
+Let’s take a look at the most notable of them and what we expect to dominate in 2026.

-At the same time, the voice-enabled shopping experience is revolutionizing the world of e-commerce for several reasons.
-The solution, powered by voice recognition and AI offers convenience, speed, and accessibility, and amounts to about $20 billion with an overwhelming growth potential.
+Voice-enabled shopping experience is revolutionizing the world of e-commerce for several reasons.
+The solution, powered by voice recognition and AI, offers convenience, speed, and accessibility, and amounts to about $20 billion with an overwhelming growth potential.
 Voice shopping simplifies the purchasing process, enhances the customer experience through personalized recommendations, and ensures data security.
-As more consumers embrace voice shopping and m-commerce, they will become integral components of the future e-commerce landscape.
+As more consumers embrace voice shopping and m-commerce, it becomes an integral component of the future e-commerce landscape.

 By creating authentic, engaging content, collaborations between brands and influencers will continue to wield substantial influence in steering purchasing decisions among their followers.

-However, the days when only star personalities with million fan bases were capable of attracting customers’ attention to a certain product are gone.
-Today, people crave more authentic experiences and are interested in the tastes and preferences of people they can easily relate to.
-This gave rise to micro-influences — personalities with fewer but more devoted followers.
-A company that decides to dip its toe in social commerce must thoroughly explore the social media landscape to identify influencers that are most relevant to its target audience and establish relationships with them.
+Today, people crave authentic experiences and trust "Creator-Sellers" who not only recommend products but often co-create them.
+A company that decides to dip its toes in social commerce must thoroughly explore the social media landscape to identify influencers that are most relevant to its target audience and establish relationships with them.

 Uncertain economic times always force people to buy less and research more.
 Social commerce provides numerous opportunities for brands to demonstrate the benefits of their products in unconventional ways.
-Sustainable packaging and manufacturing process, support of personalization, great value for money, all of this can and should be highlighted via social commerce.
+Sustainable packaging and manufacturing process, support of personalization, great value for money, all of this can and should be highlighted on brand’s social media.
+While “re-commerce" (reselling used goods via social channels) is also gaining more traction.

 Success stories are not only inspiring but also provide valuable insights on how to leverage the capabilities of social media selling in the best way possible.